 Conclusion

 Understanding the "probability of not A or B" is a valuable skill that empowers you to make informed decisions in various aspects of life.
-By grasping the foundational principles of probability theory, recognizing the interplay between events, and applying practical tips, you can confidently navigate situations where multiple possibilities exist and assess the likelihood of avoiding specific outcomes.
+By grasping the foundational principles of probability theory, recognizing the interplay between events, and applying practical tips, you can confidently figure out situations where multiple possibilities exist and assess the likelihood of avoiding specific outcomes.